johnrshannon/John_Challenge/README.md

 **Automated AWS Deployment of Web App**

 My approach to this problem started with AWS Amplify.
 I was pleasantly surprised to discover this service, which offers just about everything asked for in the assessment- from an auto-assigned certificate and http->https redirect, to easy integration with Route53 for DNS record assignment, and implicit access to autoscaling and monitoring with CloudWatch.
 It even walks the user through the construction of a synthetic canary to monitor reliability.
 You can seed it with any Github repo, and it'll use it to spark its CICD pipeline.
-You can find that solution at amplify.johnrshannon.net.
-It came together in just a few minutes.
+You can find that solution at (amplify.johnrshannon.net).

 For my actual, non-turnkey solution I chose Nginx as my web server.
 It's serving my index.html page, it's redirecting traffic from 80 to 443, and it's integrating my certificate for handling https.